-Dr. Austin is a research fellow of the Library of Congress' Radio Preservation Task Force and member of the Emerging Media and Entertainment Research Group (EMERG) and the Laboratoire Musique et Informatique de Marseille [MIM] (Music and Informatics Laboratory of Marseille, France) and a specialist committee member of the Ausschuss zu ‚Musik, Marketing & Brands‘ [Working Group on Music, Marketing and Brands], Gesellschaft für Musikwirtschafts - und Musikkulturforschung e.V.
-(GAMM) [The Society for Music Economics and Music Cultural Research], Berlin, Germany.
+Austin is a research fellow of the Library of Congress' Radio Preservation Task Force and member of the Emerging Media and Entertainment Research Group (EMERG) and the Laboratoire Musique et Informatique de Marseille [MIM] (Music and Informatics Laboratory of Marseille, France).
 He is editor of Music Video Games: Performance, Politics, and Play (2016, Bloomsbury) and his monograph, Audiovisual Alterity: Representing Ourselves and Others in Music Videos, is currently in press (Oxford University Press).
 His presentations and publications include research on sonic culture, sound and music in emerging media (especially video games and music videos), music analysis, and encyclopedia entries on computer music, digital audio, brand image, and computer models of music (psychology).
-He also serves on the editorial boards of the College Music Society’s journal College Music Symposium, the online journal Evental Aesthetics, and the College Music Society's Culture Expressions in Music book series.
+He also serves on the editorial boards of the Journal of Sound and Music in Games (University of California Press) and the online journal Evental Aesthetics.
 His work as a sound engineer and producer has been released on the Albany Records label.
-He is also the secretary and founding board member of the international Society for the Study of Sound and Music in Video Games.
+He is also a trustee and founding board member of the international Society for the Study of Sound and Music in Video Games.

 Austin has also served as Director of Music Technology and Audio Recording at Missouri Western State University in St. Joseph, MO, where he taught courses in music technology, audio recording and engineering, music business, and graduate courses in digital media, and served as associate director of the St. Joseph Community Chorus.
 Austin was lecturer in digital sound design at the University of Texas at Dallas and has taught courses in music theory, music history, and commercial music at UT Austin and Collin College.